- Why do people keep weight-loss goals secret?

-This post debunks the 2nd of five common weight-loss misconceptions:
+This post debunks the 2nd of 5 common weight-loss misconceptions:

 Keep your weight-loss goals secret

-All five misunderstandings were captured in a short diary entry written by a 13 year-old.
+All 5 misunderstandings were captured in a short diary entry written by a 13 year-old.
 Rebecca courageously shared her weight-loss struggle on the Grownups Read Things They Wrote as Kids Podcast.
-To get the most out of this post, read Common Weight-loss Misconceptions Intro to hear Rebecca’s Diary entry.
+To get the most out of this post, read Common Weight-loss Misconceptions Intro to hear Rebecca’s diary entry.
 The 1st Common Weight-loss Misconception can be read here.